-The data here show cumulative data on COVID-19 in New York City since the city’s first confirmed case was diagnosed on February 29, 2020.
-You can also download our data and technical notes on Github.
+The data here show how COVID-19 has affected people in New York City since the city’s first confirmed case was diagnosed on February 29, 2020.

 Defining Confirmed and Probable Cases and Deaths